ballerkobe808/invest/README - 6 BUSINESS.md

 3. Tell the world (URL, bus headers, email, contact info etc)
 4. Contractral Requirements - have all contracts point to your entity and not you
 5. Maintain the entity (Have minutes, board meetings, etc)

+### Land Trust

+There are two types of transfers that can potentially raise an alarm about the due on sale clause: (1) the transfer to an LLC and (2) the transfer to a trust.
+A transfer to an LLC will trigger the clause and should therefore be avoided even though banks are hesitant to ever foreclose as long as the note is being paid.
+Even with the note being paid, the banks will still send threatening letters.
+This issue can be avoided completely by transferring the property into a land trust.

+While a transfer to an LLC will cause alarms at the bank and prompt them to send you a letter, a transfer to a trust will not.
+A transfer to a trust is exempt from due on sale violations since banks will view transfers to a trust as an estate planning tool.
+You should not even receive a letter from the bank.

+This is part of the reason I recommend people consider transferring properties into a Land Trust prior to moving the properties into the LLC, or Series LLC.
+The Land Trust is also a private document, so you can also keep your name from public record if you create it the correct way.

+### notes

+llc in indiana - renewal
+32 filing fee, 150 articles of..???
+kkos lawyers will do this every year for me…